-While we may not have any positions available at this time, Resume’s will be kept on file, should a position come up.
+While we may not have any positions available at this time, if you are interested in becoming a part of our team, please submit your resume with a covering letter to email@example.com resume’s will be kept on file, should a position become available.

 Vet Nursing is a very rewarding career path to go down.
 The job however, is physical, hands on and often mentally draining.
 It requires someone who is not afraid of getting their hands dirty but who is also kind and compassionate.

 If you are interested in becoming a vet nurse, we strongly recommend studying through either: